DeuxHuitHuit/sections_visualization/README.md

 ### INSTALLATION ###

-- Unzip the oembed_field.zip file
+- `git clone` / download and unzip the tarball file
 - (re)Name the folder **sections_visualization**
 - Put into the extension directory
 - Enable/install just like any other extension